vincentkeizer/SignalR-typings-creator/readme.md

 ### Client

-For the client of the hub, the following implementation is required.
+For the client of the hub, there are two possibilities:
+* Implement the Hub\<T> class.
+A client interface will be created based on type T.
-Create an interface which inherits from **SignalRTypingsCreator.Core.Hubs.IHubClient\<T>** where T is the hub class.
+* Create an interface which inherits from **SignalRTypingsCreator.Core.Hubs.IHubClient\<T>** where T is the hub implementation class.
 All methods defined in the interface are added to the client object of the hub.

 When no interface for the hub is provided, the client is generated as type "any".

 ## Example